Understanding Your Car Insurance Coverage

 Full glass coverage covers your car’s glass for breakage of safety glass with no deductible for an extra premium.
 Towing coverage covers the expense of towing your car to a shop.
 Rental reimbursement pays toward the expense of renting a vehicle if you have a loss covered by either collision or comprehensive coverage and your car is disabled.

-The contents of this article are taken directly from a Connecticut Insurance Department publication and is for general information only.
+The contents of this article are taken directly from a Connecticut Insurance Department publication and are for general information only.

-The main offices of our firm are located in Stamford, Connecticut, but you can reach us at any of our three convenient Fairfield County locations by calling 877-293-6717 or by contacting an attorney online with a brief description of your personal injury claim.
-You can speak with a lawyer directly about your auto accident case.
+The main offices of our firm are in Stamford, Connecticut, but you can reach us at any of our three convenient Fairfield County locations.
+Call our office for a free consultation or complete the brief online form.

 John LaCava has done a more than excellent job representing me in my personal injury law suit.
 His thorough and caring manner had me completely at ease throughout the process and gave me full confidence in my representation.
 I would highly recommend him to anyone going through the kind of painful accident I experienced, as the attorney who will ensure that your case is taken care of in a truly professional and very experienced way.